What Does a Family Business Transition Actually Look Like?

 Governance Keeps the Business Alive During the Transfer

-Ownership change is disruptive.
-The risk is not just tax error; it is a key customer noticing the founder seems distracted, or a management team that does not know who is actually in charge.
+Ownership change is disruptive, and the risk is not just tax error.
+It is a key customer noticing the founder seems distracted, or a management team unsure who is in charge.
+A written transition charter, an advisory committee with an outside voice, and a clear decision authority matrix all reduce that risk.

 The information provided is for educational purposes only and does not constitute investment, legal, or tax advice.
 Consult with qualified professionals for guidance specific to your situation.